tamouse/recipe-blog-old-no-dud-2015-10-19-03-50-03/source/_posts/2013-10-03-cheese-and-pasta-stuffed-pumpkins.markdown

     with a knife, about 1 hour, 30 minutes.
 Serve pasta from pumpkins, scooping out some pumpkin flesh with each helping.

-1. # Cook's Note
+## Cook's Note

-You can use just about any round winter squash for this recipe.
+> You can use just about any round winter squash for this recipe.
 But steer clear of the field pumpkins meant for jack-o-lanterns: Their flesh is stringy and less tasty than other varieties.

-1. # Nutrition Info

-Serves 6-8.
-Per serving: 380 calories, 29g carbs, 15g protein, 24g fat,
-70mg cholesterol, 360mg sodium, 3g fiber